HubSpot Pop-up Best Practices

 Clear calls to action with an irresistible incentive

 Pop-ups can be a make-or-break opportunity when building trust with potential leads, so make sure you have a clear and concise CTA.
-Visitors should know exactly what they’re getting in return for giving you their information, whether that be an e-book, a discount code, or a consultation.
+Visitors should know exactly what they’re getting in return for giving you their information, whether that be an e-book, a discount code, consultation, or other content offer.
 Additionally, make sure you use actionable language like “Join us” or “Keep in Touch” as a way to engage and inspire visitors.

 Design and location

 Your pop-up should have an eye-catching design that makes your CTA prominent.
 HubSpot allows you to customize your pop-ups, so make sure you’re choosing colors and designs that compliment your entire website.
-Most importantly, make targeted campaigns for desktop and mobile.
+Most importantly, make targeted campaigns for desktop and mobile (the latter of which we’ve shared the best practices for on our blog).
 This ensures that you’re meeting customers where they are and not losing them to a less-than-optimal experience.